Mental Health Resources

 3.5 hours (Virtual-Zoom)

-Learning objectives: Describe characteristics of disorded eating behaviors, describe current trends occuring in youth displaying disordered eating, summarize differences between disordered eating and eating disorders, identify at least (2) evidence based interventions to use with children/teens displaying disordered eating behaviors.
+Learning objectives: Describe characteristics of disordered eating behaviors, describe current trends occurring in youth displaying disordered eating, summarize differences between disordered eating and eating disorders, and identify at least two evidence-based interventions to use with children/teens displaying disordered eating behaviors.
+Watch Video Download PDF Continuing Education

 3.5 hours (Virtual-Zoom)